 Although Ma Long won the match and got 4 more points in total, he only had 8 winners, while Fan Zhendong’s power prevailed in this aspect with 13 winners.
 However, this also made him make more mistakes, 54 vs 45, which explains the final result.
 Ma Long’s regularity is also proved with a winning streak of 8 points, which he achieved from 5-3 in the second set, that would finish 11-3, to 2-0 in the third.

 Regarding the rally length, we have this evolution:

-As can be seen, the line has many spikes, which reflects the amount of rythm changes the match had.
-The average rally length was 5.6 hits per point, which compared to the Women’s Final’s that was 7.6, denotes the difference of both categories in the point duration.
-The first set is the one with the lowest average, 4.9, while the fifth has the highest: 6.7.
+As can be seen, the line has many spikes, which reflects the amount of rhythm changes in the match.
+The average rally length was 5.6 hits per point, which compared to the Women’s final’s with 7.6, denotes the difference of both categories in the point duration.
+The first set is the one with the lowest average with 4.9, while the fifth has the highest at 6.7.